 AMUN encourages all participants to attend our Representative Dance on Monday evening of the Conference.
+This year's dance theme is the AMUN Comic-Con!
+Celebrate your favorite heroes and villains of comics, movies, and TV at the annual AMUN Dance.
 Attire matching the Dance theme is encouraged, although not required.